 Before beginning this lesson, the second of four in the project, make sure students complete the previous lesson, Selecting Favorite Poems From Historical Poets.
 There, students will familiarize themselves with several poems by historical poets and discuss themes of voice and personal response.

 - Write a letter to a poet whose voice speaks to them

 - State why the poem spoke to them

 - Ask questions about the poem and how it was written

-- Write the letter with an opening, body, and conclusion
+- Use an opening, body, and conclusion in their letter

-Get students up on their feet and stand in a circle.
+Step 1: Invite students to stand up and form a circle.
 Do the following whip-arounds one after the other.
 Start each cycle with the following prompts: